-We currently manage over \$210 billion in assets under management, but we have limited prior experience managing a non-redeemable investment fund that is operated as an interval fund.
+We currently manage over \$192.9 billion in assets under management as of December 31, 2022, but we have limited prior experience managing a non-redeemable investment fund that is operated as an interval fund.
 As a result, we may not be able to successfully operate the Fund's business or achieve the Fund's investment objective.